jonathanlin0/Instagram-Bot/README.txt

 Needed if you want to run the raw .py file:
-1. pip install selenium
-2. pip install colorama
+1. pip install colorama
-3. pip install InstagramAPI
+2. pip install InstagramAPI

-4. Download the correct chromedriver from https://chromedriver.chromium.org/ and put the chrome.exe file into the same folder in which the bot is running from
+*Note: depending on your OS and/or python version, you may have to do "pip3 install <module>" instead of just "pip install <module".

 Needed files that have to be in the same file as ig-bot.py or ig-bot.exe for running the .exe file: